 - Kale Mushroom Pasta

-Did you make this broccoli pesto recipe?
+Did you make this Broccoli Pesto with Whole Wheat Pasta Shells?
 I’d love to know how it turned out!
-Leave a comment and a rating below
+Leave a comment and a rating below.

 While you’re at it, let’s be friends – follow me on Pinterest and Instagram for the latest and greatest.